Adriatic Metals: Buy The World's Most Exciting Zinc-Silver Exploration Stock For A Song (OTCMKTS:ADMLF)

 2017.
 Immediately after the deal, Adriatic started confirmatory drilling at the past-producing Veovača and Rupice, a base metal and barite discovery dated back to 1952.
 The drilling program allowed Adriatic to complete an initial JORC-compliant mineral resource estimate for Veovača.
 Seven holes Adriatic drilled on Rupice confirmed not only high-grade zinc and lead as formerly known but also impressive grades of silver, gold, and barite.
 Please note, precious metals in the deposit were previously overlooked because they had little value for the Yugoslavian government.

 2018.
-Just like any other world-class discoveries, Rupice kept emanate surprises as the 2018 drilling program of 15,000m went on.
+Just like any other world-class discoveries, Rupice kept emanating surprises as the 2018 drilling program of 15,000m went on.
 In addition to hitting more intercepts of high-grade precious metals, Adriatic struck extraordinary lengths and grades of multiple metals, e.g.

 - Some 64m at 4.6 g/t Au, 537 g/t Ag, 0.9% Cu, 7.7% Pb, 10.8% Zn, and 46% barite, equivalent to 20 g/t AuEq, in drill hole BR-2-18; and